Logo

 4. Adding to your debt.

 Do whatever you can to prevent yourself from accumulating additional debt while you’re using the debt snowball method.
 It helps to have a realistic budget in place and set some boundaries around your spending, especially as you first get going with the debt snowball method.
 Also, you can try leaving your credit card at home, relying exclusively on cash instead.
-And as an extra deterrent, try removing your credit card information from your favorite online shopping sites.
+As an extra deterrent, try removing your credit card information from your favorite online shopping sites.

 5. Using emergency savings to make debt payments.